joelmoxley/founder-playbook/I. Foundational/04 - Energy Focused Ecosystem - Incubators + Accelerators/md/03 - Innovation Crossroads.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Innovation Crossroads is a new program at Oak Ridge National Lab that, in partnership with the U.S. Department of Energy, is providing a runway for the innovators who will disrupt the energy economy.
+Innovation Crossroads is a new program at Oak Ridge National Lab that, in partnership with the U.S. Department of Energy, is providing a runway for the innovators who will disrupt the energy economy.
 Innovation Crossroads allows entrepreneurial researchers to be located at ORNL, tapping into some of the best scientific resources in the country while simultaneously injecting new ideas into the national lab.
 Innovators will also receive mentorship to develop their business models and be more prepared to launch an energy company.

 Credit: [Innovations Crossroads](https://innovationcrossroads.ornl.gov/)